lana-20/emulator-simulator-real_device/README.md

   - Virtual device labs are mainly used for continuous integration (CI) testing.
 As DevOps and Agile methodologies become more popular, teams are testing earlier in the development process, known as shift-left testing.
 New test automation frameworks that are more aligned with developers’ skills and tools, such as Espresso and XCUITest, enable development teams to increase their test automation coverage.
 To run these tests, a proper execution environment, such as a test cloud, is required.
 Automated tests can be run either in the pre-commit phase, providing fast validation before committing or merging code, or triggered through CI several times a day, providing quick feedback to development teams on recent code changes.

+## Real Devices - Advantages

+- Nothing ompares to the real thing
+  - While virtual devices can be useful for basic testing, truly validating an app's performance requires testing on real devices.
+Virtual devices are helpful for functional testing, but they may also produce false positives, where the tests pass but the app may have issues in real-world scenarios.
+This is because simulators and emulators primarily test the main flow of the application (happy path), rather than how it handles negative or extreme cases.
+- Better User Interface (UI) Validations
+  - To ensure the accuracy of the user interface, validation should be performed on real devices.
+Additionally, usability issues are more readily apparent when testing on real devices, as opposed to virtual devices.
+This is particularly true when inputting data via the keyboard, as real devices overlay the app while virtual devices present the keyboard alongside the device interface.
+- More Accurate Performance Testing
+  - Real devices offer more accurate and dependable measurements of transaction times for performance testing.
+Additionally, the use of specific hardware in real devices can affect performance differently than virtual devices, which may also render the user interface differently.
+- Improved Hardware and Sensor-Related Validations
+  - Common scenarios that can be virtualized include those that involve interactions with device hardware and sensors, such as the camera, accelerometer, and biometrics.
+However, it's worth noting that in some cases, the behavior of real and virtual devices may vary.